 Is it legal to stop Smart TVs from collecting data?

-Yes, it’s legal to stop Smart TVs from gathering your usage information.
+Yes, it’s legal to stop smart TVs from gathering your usage information.
 This helps you keep your data private and safe from leaks and accidental exposure.
-A reliable VPN with robust privacy features lets you stay safe no matter what Smart TV you use.
+Most of the tried-and-tested ways to stop smart TV spying are easy to implement.

 How do I stop someone from connecting to my Smart TV?